As cyclists, we are always looking for ways to improve our safety on the road. One of the most critical safety equipment we can invest in is a helmet.

 MIPS helmets cost slightly more, but the cost is relatively unsubstantial for increased safety.

 Remember, MIPS isn’t a helmet.
 It’s an insert that goes inside a helmet.
-The company behind MIPS works with bike accessory manufacturers and convinces them to sell their helmets at a higher price to pay for the technology.
+The company behind MIPS works with bike helmet manufacturers and convinces them to sell their helmets at a higher price to pay for the technology.

 The typical premium for a bike helmet with MIPS technology ranges from $15 to $25, or 10% to 20% more.